MaxInvent

 • API outages are a when, not an if.
 Amazon SP-API has roughly monthly 1-2 hour brown-outs.

-• After an outage, MaxInvent runs a 'full sweep' sync to guarantee consistency — not a delta-only sync.
+• After an outage, MaxInvent can run a 'full sweep' sync to reduce drift rather than relying only on deltas.

 Track sync drift as a KPI